We welcome any donations to the club.

 The club has significant expenses each year to ensure it remains competitive at the highest level of University rowing.
 Future donations will be invested in: coaching, equipment and boat maintenance.

-If you are interested in making a contribution to the club, please send an email to Saskia Tideman, our PR and Fundraising secretary, at email@example.com.
+If you are interested in making a contribution to the club, please send an email to George Crowder, our fundraising secretary, at email@example.com.

 FOP Friends’ aim is to further research into Fibrodysplasia Ossificans Progressiva (FOP) and related conditions by supporting current and future research projects.